-I’ll be damned if I hadn’t told her this in so many words … or rather, in so few words.
+I’ll be darned if I hadn’t told her this in so many words … or rather, in so few words.

 My child and I exited the room upon the completion of her lesson.
 As we walked down the empty hallway, I knew what needed to be said.

 I bent down, looking straight into the blue eyes sheltered behind pink spectacles and said, “I love to watch you play your ukulele.
 I love to hear you sing.”

 It went against my grain to not elaborate, but I said nothing about the dots, nothing about the notes, and nothing about her pitch.
 This was a time to simply leave it at that.

 My child’s face broke into her most glorious smile—the one that causes her eyes to scrunch up and become little slices of joy.
 And then she did something I didn’t expect.
 She threw herself against me, wrapped her arms tightly around my neck, and whispered, “Thank you, Mama.”

 And in doing so, I swear I could read her mind: